lynhrom/seq/README.md

     dotnet tool update --global dotnet-ef
     ```

-1. Open a command prompt in the Web folder and execute the following commands:
+1. Open a command prompt in the WebApi folder and execute the following commands:
     ```
     dotnet restore
     dotnet tool restore
     dotnet ef database update -c applicationdbcontext -p ../Infrastructure/Infrastructure.csproj -s WebApi.csproj
-    ```

-1. Run the application.
-    The first time you run the application, it will seed the databases with data such that you should see something in the store.
-    Note: If you need to create migrations, you can use these commands:

-    ```
-    -- create migration (from WebApi folder CLI) dotnet ef migrations add InitialModel --context applicationdbcontext -p ../Infrastructure/Infrastructure.csproj -s WebApi.csproj -o Data/Migrations
     ```

 ## Running the sample

 - To start the back end you just go to the `WebApi` folder in a terminal window and run `dotnet run` from there.